dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 }
 {% endhighlight %}

-Next, we define a context class containing the helpers and event handlers.
+Next, we define a context class containing helpers and event handlers.
 They are identified by `@MeteorTemplate.helper` and `@MeteorTemplate.event(...)` decorators (which are by the way one of the newest TypeScript features, a fruit of the cooperation with the Angular team).

 {% highlight javascript %}
 ///<reference path="../lib/MeteorTemplate.ts"/>